kevelyn1/QGIS-Intro/_posts/qgis/2020-08-11-making-a-map.md

 ### Steps to make a map

-Download and extract the Natural Earth Quick Start Kit data.
+1. Download and extract the Natural Earth Quick Start Kit data.
 Open QGIS.
 Locate the <span style="font-family:Consolas; color:#AF1B03">Natural_Earth_quick_start</span> folder in the Browser panel.
 Expand the folder to locate the <span style="font-family:Consolas; color:#AF1B03">Natural_Earth_quick_start_for_QGIS_v3</span> project.
 This is the project file that contains styled layers in QGIS Document format.
 Double-click the project to open it.

 ![image of browse data](../../images/2_browse_data.png)

-The state of your QGIS session is called a project.
+2. The state of your QGIS session is called a project.
 QGIS works on one project at a time.
-The information saved in a project file includes add layers, layer properties and symbology, projection of the map view, print layouts etc.
+Please save your project `Project ► Save as` into your folder.
+The information saved in a project file includes add layers, layer properties and symbology, projection of the map view, print layouts etc. Read more about QGIS project from [<span style="color:#0564A0">QGIS Documentation</span>](https://docs.qgis.org/testing/en/docs/user_manual/introduction/project_files.html#).